flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-07-20-offline-first-apps-event-sourcing/index.md

 event set to the same value.

 Because every event has a unique `originEventId`, it makes it easy to synchronize events across devices.
-In case of a poor connection we can retry sending events without the risk of applying the same update several times.
+In case of a poor connection, we can retry sending events without the risk of applying the same update several times.

-We can use `localEventId`s to retreive only those events that we haven't seen yet.
-For example if `ReplicaA` hasn't received any events from `ReplicaB`, it will query *all the events* and add them to its log.
+We can use `localEventId`s to retrieve only those events that we haven't seen yet.
+For example, if `ReplicaA` hasn't received any events from `ReplicaB`, it will query *all the events* and add them to its log.
 But if `ReplicaA` has received some events from `ReplicaB`, with the last `localEventId (on ReplicaB) === 'event-5'`. `ReplicaA` can now query